 Is there still a place for porcelain dolls?

-The first porcelain dolls are works of art, which were created in the 19th century and to this day are valuable masterpieces for collectors.
-The most valuable are the products of brand-name manufactures, creating unique works on the model of human beauty, crowned with one of the most precious ceramics – porcelain, used to be not only a customary element of entertainment but an accurate representation of the trends of the era.
-Miniature figures have been known since antiquity, but their functions sometimes vary.
-They reflect spiritual and cultural needs in depicting the forces of higher, humanity, perform entertainment, decorative and educational functions.
+The first porcelain dolls are works of art created in the 19th century and remain valuable masterpieces for collectors to this day.
+The most prized are those produced by renowned manufacturers, crafting unique pieces inspired by human beauty, finished with one of the most precious ceramics—porcelain.
+In the past, they served not only as elements of play but also as faithful reflections of the trends of their era.
+Miniatures of human figures have been known since antiquity, though their functions have varied.
+They reflect spiritual and cultural needs in depicting higher powers and humanity, and also serve entertainment, decorative, and educational purposes.

-Puppets are a timeless part of human creativity and a model of the current aspirations of society and its conventions, fulfilling aesthetic, emotional, psychological and social needs.
-Porcelain creations are prestigious masterpieces, appreciated by enthusiasts, hobbyists, artists, aesthetes, investors and doll makers.
-With the development of technology for a part of society, porcelain dolls are no longer popular.
-On the other hand, handicrafts are gaining in value, and those fascinated by the uniqueness of these dolls claim that they are inanimate matter with a soul, encased in porcelain.
-For some owners, they are members of their families, passed down for generations.
-And today they are the perfect idea for gift.
+Dolls are a timeless element of human creativity and a reflection of current societal aspirations and conventions, fulfilling aesthetic, emotional, psychological, and social needs.
+Porcelain creations are prestigious masterpieces, appreciated by enthusiasts, hobbyists, artists, aesthetes, investors, and dollmakers.
+With technological advancement, porcelain dolls have lost popularity among some segments of society.
+On the other hand, handcrafted items are gaining value, and those fascinated by the uniqueness of these dolls believe they are inanimate objects with a soul, enclosed in porcelain.
+For some owners, they are family members, passed down through generations.
+And today, they make a perfect gift.

-The doll, as one of the oldest toys, appeared in many roles and, representing a human being, served various functions: as a child’s toy, a tool of enchantment, an amulet, a fetish, a trinket, decorating bourgeois salons, as well as a representative model and a mannequin in the fashion theater.
-From about 1900 until the 1950s, celluloid was used for dolls, and over time it was replaced by vinyl and plastic from which the famous Barbie was made.
+The doll, as one of the oldest toys, has appeared in many roles and, representing a human figure, has served various functions: as a child’s toy, a tool for magic, an amulet, a fetish, a trinket adorning bourgeois salons, as well as a display model and mannequin in fashion theater.
+From around 1900 until the 1950s, celluloid was used to produce dolls, and over time it was replaced by vinyl and plastic, from which the famous Barbie was made.
 The creator of the first Barbie doll was Ruth Harzdler.
-N the Polish market appeared 30 years later, in the 1980s, in stores like Pewex.
+It appeared on the Polish market 30 years later, in the 1980s, in Pewex-type stores.

 Barbie creator